yashrmaa/yasharma/content/posts/rainier/index.md

 I had stressed about the prep so much that I started to get annoyed by it.
 It was long, monotonous and boring especially in humid NY summers.
 By may, I was somewhat burned out by the training program (still no program, it was all stairs once or twice a week with some weight training).

 For me being stressed out is a good thing, that generally means I’m doing something about it.
-Although, I’d say I was doing like 20% of what plans such as [Uphill Athlete](https://uphillathlete.com/) suggests.
+Although, I’d say I was doing like 20% of what plans such as [Uphill Athlete](https://uphillathlete.com/) suggest.

 So the trip begins with some hiccups, my flight from New York City to Seattle, WA gets canceled and I had to scramble to find another one.
 Note to self: never fly JetBlue.
 I get to Seattle on 8th August and use the extra day to prep.